A

 |

-| Indeed, the weekend retreat boasts a pleasing mixture of
+Indeed, the weekend retreat boasts a pleasing mixture of

 postmodern practicality and timeless rusticity.
-Manufactured and
+Manufactured in Dandridge, TN and

 assembled on site by Hearthstone Log Homes, the cabin was finished by